kubecost/poc-common-configurations/custom-tsdb/README.md

 During a POC, these secrets can be entered in the Kubecost UI in the `Settings` page under `Cloud Cost Settings`.

-Long-term, Kubecost recomends storing the configuration in `cloud-integraion.json` that is described in the respective folders in this repo.
+Long-term, Kubecost recommends storing the configuration in `cloud-integration.json` that is described in the respective folders in this repo.

 - [AWS](../aws/)
 - [Azure](../azure/)